Ultimate-Uno/rules/README.md

 ~~(BLUFFING) - However, this card may only be played if you do not have any other card to play.
 The player required to draw 4 may challenge the player who played the Wild +4 if they think they played the card illegally.
 If they are guilty, the player who played the Wild +4 must draw the 4 cards.
 If not, the player who challenged must draw 4 cards PLUS an additional 2 cards as a penalty.~~

-(STACKING) - Similar to the Draw 2 STACKING effect, this card may only be stacked with other Wild +4 cards.
+(STACKING) - Similar to the Draw 2 STACKING effect, this card may also be stacked with other Draw cards.
 The BLUFFING clause does not take effect if this card is being stacked.

 * "7 and 0s"  - When you play a 7 of any color, you may swap hands with any person you'd like.
 If you play a 0 of any color, every players' hands are given to the next person in the direction of play.
 If turns are going clockwise, everyone passes their cards clockwise, and vice versa.

 # Magic Cards
 In tradition of making this game as mindbogglingly confusing and hard to learn as possible, we have decided to go with a Yugioh style approach.
 Introducing: magic cards!
-A stylish, second hand that allows you, the player, to destroy your opponents with special effects such as an airstrike, anti-UNO, and an Exodia copy!
+A stylish, second hand that allows you, the player, to destroy your opponents with special effects such as an airstrike, anti-UNO, and an Exodia clone!
 However, this isn't Yugioh.
-We have also implemented a mana system in order to control how many of these special cards that you're playing.
+We have also implemented a mana system in order to control how many of these special cards that you can play per turn.

 During the beginning of your turn, you may choose to draw one magic card from the magic draw pile.
 At the end of your turn (if an UNO card is played or a magic card with the ability to end your turn is played), you must take one mana.
 Jump-Ins automatically exclude you from the last 2 rules mentioned unless you jumped in on yourself.

+To view a list of every card featured in Ultimate Uno, click [here](https://github.com/Ultimate-Uno/rules/blob/main/CARDS.md).

 Here are the types of cards we feature: